 For Facilitators, Coaches, Group Leaders

-Go beyond majority democracy, conflict resolution or consensus seeking and enable conversations where people can speak their truth.
+Go beyond majority democracy, conflict resolution or consensus seeking and enable conversations where people can say what needs to be said.

-Many facilitation trainings offer great ways of engaging groups, but do not incorporate how to deal with the unsaid dynamics affecting groups or the inherent differences and tensions that are present in any group process.
+Many facilitation trainings offer great ways of working with groups, but do not incorporate how to deal with unsaid dynamics or inherent differences and tensions that are present in any group process.

 Join the next open programme here, or read on for more about what you will learn…